-We will make an initial payment on execution of the grant agreement if we are satisfied that you have made significant progress in finalising the partners' agreement.
-We will make subsequent payments quarterly in arrears, based on your eligible grant project value.
+We will make an initial payment on execution of the grant agreement.
+We will make subsequent payments quarterly in advance, based on your forecast eligible expenditure and in-kind contributions and adjusted for unspent amounts from previous payments.
 Payments are subject to satisfactory progress on the project.